grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 - Diagnose the root cause of any performance degradation.
 - Analyze the behavior of complex systems, including distributed systems or microservices architectures.

-To know more about how Grafana Pyroscope visualizes flame graphs, refer to [Flame graphs: Visualizing performance data](https://grafana.com/docs/pyroscope/latest/view-and-analyze-profile-data/flamegraphs/).
+To learn more about how Grafana Pyroscope visualizes flame graphs, refer to [Flame graphs: Visualizing performance data](https://grafana.com/docs/pyroscope/latest/view-and-analyze-profile-data/flamegraphs/).

 ## Configure a flame graph visualization